Forth Valleys only multi award winning roofing company

 1. Built-Up Roofing (BUR)

 Made from alternating layers of bitumen and reinforcing fabric, built-up roofing has long been a popular choice due to its reliability and relatively low cost.
 The layered structure of BUR provides excellent insulation and is generally resistant to leaks.
 However, the installation process can be time-consuming and requires the expertise of experienced roofing professionals.
+For homeowners and businesses seeking an added layer of assurance, our drone roof survey services can inspect your BUR roof thoroughly, identifying any potential issues early and helping maintain its long-term performance.

 2. Ethylene Propylene Diene Monomer (EPDM)